 - Develop a Reward System - Children should brush their teeth twice a day and floss daily, so try keeping track of your child's brushing on a calendar by the sink with gold stars.
 If there are two stars at the end of the week, play their favourite game on Friday night as a special prize.

-- Make Brushing Time Family Time - At night, get together in the bathroom to brush our teeth for the recommended two minutes.
+- Make Brushing Time Family Time - Turn brushing into a family activity so that children look forward to it.
+At night, get together in the bathroom to brush our teeth for the recommended two minutes.
 Play your favourite song (which is usually around two minutes) and brush together for the duration of the song.

 - Get Kids in the Right Frame of Mind for the Dentist - Dentists recommend dental check-ups every six months, which can be scary for many children.
 So prepare them beforehand.
 Give them an idea of what to expect; try using picture books or do some role-playing exercises to explain to kids what to expect during a dental visit.
 After the visit, reward them for good behaviour with their favourite television show or a fun activity.